syed0059/TicTag-Backend-Test/README.md

 - [x] Staff can view all warranty claims
 - [x] Staff can approve or reject a warranty claim

+Uses Role-Based Access Control (RBAC) to validate user permissions to prevent unauthorised API calls

 ## Documentation
-Full documentation of the basic API can be found [here](https://documenter.getpostman.com/view/21207444/2s93eX1Ydr#intro)
+Full documentation of the basic API can be found [here](https://documenter.getpostman.com/view/21207444/2s93eX1Ydr)

 ## Assumptions
 As part of the development, a few assumptions were made:
-- All user and product names are unique
+- Product names are unique
-- User role validation is done on the client side
+- User's usernames are unique, although their names do not need to be unique
+- The sender's unique username and role are sent with each request body for role-based authentication

 ## Developed using
 - NestJS